craftcms/docs/docs/4.x/dev/controller-actions.md

 #### Response

 The response will be successful (but empty) in all but “exceptional” situations, like an issue connecting to the database.
+Read more about [the criteria](kb:configuring-load-balanced-environments#health-check-endpoint) for a successful health check.

 <span class="croker-table">